-I am delighted to share my review today for The Map Maker’s Daughter by Caroline Dunford.
-This is a Young Adult fantasy read that I really enjoyed.
+I am delighted to share my review today for The Whispering Skull by Jonathan Stroud.
+This is the 2nd book in the Lockwood and Co series and it is a fabulous follow-up for this Young Adult fantasy series.

 Many thanks for reading my post, a like or share would be amazing 🙂 xx